 But there is some hope at the end of the tunnel.
 We still have time.
 The recent IPCC report has offered us a glimpse at what is possible, if we work to reverse the effects of global warming.

 In Africa, people are coming together to make this happen.
 The Great Green Wall is one of the biggest answers to climate change happening right now.
 Below are the top 6 reasons why we need it:

 It’s no secret that trees are a solution to rising C02 levels - the main cause of climate change.
 Trees capture carbon through photosynthesis, as they absorb carbon dioxide and return oxygen into the atmosphere.

 This win-win process is speeded up by planting more trees.
-So far, over 27 million trees have already been planted in the Great Green Wall.
+So far, Tree Aid have grown over 27 million trees along the Great Green Wall.
 This amazing achievement not only helps get rid of carbon, but also stops things like desertification (when the land becomes desert).
 A bonus is more trees means more shade from the sun – something that is much needed for people living in Africa’s drylands.

 Planting trees isn’t just good for the environment, it can also help people living in poverty.
 How?
 By providing people with ways to earn a living.

 In Africa’s drylands, Tree Aid works with people to give them the tools and training they need to grow and harvest fruit or nuts from trees.
 Did you know that shea butter is from tree nuts?
 This is just one example of the many ways people can improve their incomes from growing forests, and pay for essential things like food or school fees.

 Bush babies.
 Monkeys.
 Warthogs!
 These are just a few of the amazing animals that rely on trees in the Great Green Wall to survive.